-On March 30, 2020, Carter County Mayor Barnett signed an Executive Order declaring a local state of emergency commencing at 12:01 a.m. on April 1 and continuing in effect until 11:59 p.m. on April 7, 2020.
+On March 30, 2020, Carter County Mayor Barnett signed an Executive Order declaring a local state of emergency.
+He subsequently issued Executive Orders 2, 3, and 4, extending the Local State of Emergency.
 State law permits County Mayor’s the authority to declare a Local State of Emergency for a period not to exceed 7 days but grants the authority to extend the declaration in increments of 7 days as needed.

 To see a copy of the Executive Order, please download it here:

 On April 6, 2020, Carter County Mayor Russell Barnett signed Executive Order 2 which extends the Local State of Emergency for an additional 7 days.
 To see a copy of the Executive Order please download it here: